kxz167/csds373-ariac_comp/README.md

     - This patches all trajectory points within a given trajectory
 - ik_point()
     - This method goes ahead and calculates inverse kinematics and creates a trajectory point directly (which can be added to a trajectory)
+- ik_point_2()
+    - This method goes ahead and calculates inverse kinematics and creates a trajectory point directly but with a modified filter.

 ### Helper methods: